Hi, I'm Joshua

 Limitations and Expectations:

-Any word count generated from the benchmark will be wrong.
+This benchmark is not a real-world document, any word count generated from the benchmark will be wrong.

 That being said, let me list and explain some certain unknowns